 The Forbes 2019 Billionaires List

 reveals who the world's richest people are but also how the wealth of the superrich is distributed among the sexes.
-In the future, an addition will have to be made to the list of the world's richest women: MacKenzie Bezos, ex-wife of Amazon founder Jeff Bezos, was awarded approximately US$35 billion in a divorce settlement Thursday, which made her the world's third richest women in an instant.
+With the Bezos divorce finalized on Friday, an addition will have to be made to the list of the world's richest women: MacKenzie Bezos, ex-wife of Amazon founder Jeff Bezos, was awarded US$38.3 billion in the settlement, making her the world's third richest women in an instant.
 The 48-year-old is a Princeton graduate, an award-wining novelist and currently the executive director of anti-bullying organization Bystander Revolution.

 According to the list, there are only 12 women among the 100 wealthiest people on the planet